GateraGael/Google-Research-Football-Environment-Experiment/ColabTutorial/colab_summary.md

 ## Trial #10

-This is the latest trial of the Colab Tutoria for now as by now it is very very far away from being the original file.
+This is the last trial I will be attempting with the started Colab Notebook.
+Because by now it is very very far away from being the original file.
-Will create other directories with desciptive log such as this one as I experiment.
+I will be creating other directories with desciptive log such as this one as I run various experiments.

+## NOtes
-So action 5 is the action that makes Alan Turing dribble directly into the goal.
+Action 5 is the action that makes Alan Turing dribble directly into the goal.

 ```python
 action_num = [5]